-Akshay Kumar Claims He Mistakenly Liked ‘Jamia’ Tweet; Netizens Start To Troll
+Akshay Kumar Claims He Mistakenly Liked ‘Jamia’ Tweet; Netizens Begin Trolling

 Bollywood star Akshay Kumar is always known for voicing out his opinions on social causes and public issues.
-This time the 'Khiladi' star has liked a tweet posted by Jamia Millia Islamia University students.
+This time, the 'Khiladi' star had liked a tweet posted by Jamia Millia Islamia University students.
 However, the tweet was soon unliked by him.

 Akshay took to Twitter to clarify his act.
 He has claimed that he had 'accidentally' liked the tweet posted by the Jamia students.
 The tweet seems to mock the attack on Jamia.

-The amended Citizenship Act (CAA) aims to grant Indian citizenship to refugees from Hindu, Sikh, Buddhist, Parsi and Christian communities coming from countries like Pakistan, Afghanistan, and Bangladesh.
+The Citizenship Amendment Act (CAA) aims to grant Indian citizenship to refugees from Hindu, Sikh, Buddhist, Parsi and Christian communities coming from countries like Pakistan, Afghanistan, and Bangladesh.
 Protests against CAA are happening in various parts of the country including Delhi, Assam, Hyderabad, Aligarh and Kolkata.

 Akshay's Twitter post read, "Regarding the 'like' on the tweet of Jamia Milia students, it was by mistake.
 I was scrolling and accidentally it must have been pressed and when I realised I immediately unliked it as In no way do I support such acts."